RogerParkinson/madura-perspectives/README.md

 --
 This is much more complex in that it implements the Pizza Order demo from [Madura Rules Demo](https://github.com/RogerParkinson/madura-vaadin-support/tree/master/madura-rules-demo).
 This is a rules-driven pizza configuration which lets you pick different pizza bases, toppings and sizes, except that only some combinations are allowed and the rules enforce this.
 The rules, UI and underlying domain objects are all delivered by the sub-application.

 It also contributes two entries to the main menu: Save and Cancel, and the Save option disables if there is a required field that has not been filled in.
+So this shows the menu can dynamically change according to the bundle selected.

 madura-perspectives-bmi
 --